-The Associate of Arts Degree in Interior Design is for the career-oriented interior design student.
+Upon successful completion of the Avocational Certificate Course, comprising both Lectures and Studio Workshop, students may continue to the career-oriented Associate of Arts Degree in Interior Design.
+Upon entering the Associate of Arts Degree in Interior Design students are awarded 10 quarter credit units earned from the Avocational Certificate Course also referred to as the Foundation Course (125 Designing Phase I and 126 Designing Phase II).
 Emphasis is placed on teaching the student a more technical, broader and advanced level of design.
 This Program explores in-depth aspects of residential design including construction, building codes, lighting design and ground-up construction of larger residential projects.
 It is ideal for a student whose goal is to practice design on their own or work for a large, residential design firm.
 The Program also explores smaller commercial design projects.
 Upon completion, students may consider a design career in any of the following: model homes, set design, office spaceplanning, small-scaled commercial design, interior illustration/rendering, furniture, textile and wallcovering design, and lighting design.

 middle_contents